Upcoming Holidays and Festivals in Spain

 First two weeks of September: Fiestas de la Vendimia, Jerez (sherry/harvest festival with flamenco, bullfights; festivities peak on weekend closest to September 8)

-September 6 & 9 (likely): Fiesta de Cascamorras, Guadix, then Baza (both near Granada; "battle" between rival towns involving liberal throwing of paint)
+September 6 & 9: Fiesta de Cascamorras, Guadix, then Baza (both near Granada; "battle" between rival towns involving liberal throwing of paint)

-September 9: Asturias/Extremadura Day observance (closures in Asturias and Extremadura)
+September 8: Asturias/Extremadura Day (street parties; closures in Asturias and Extremadura))

 September 11: Catalunya National Day (closures in Barcelona)

-September 15: Nuestra Señora de la Bien Aparecida (closures in Cantabria; possible closures on September 16 as well)
+September 15: Nuestra Señora de la Bien Aparecida (closures in Cantabria)

 September 22–23: Festes de Santa Tecla, Sitges (processions featuring costumed kids; "Nit de Foc" street fireworks and revelry held weekend prior)